pvdz/preval/tests/cases/dotcall_self_assigning/self_assigning_str_replace.md

 ## Todos triggered

-- (todo) Support referencing this builtin in isFree: $string_replace
+- (todo) regex in free loops
-- (todo) inline computed array property read
+- (todo) do we want to support Literal as expression statement in free loops?

 ## Globals